quickvis/ERT/README.md

 You can add multiple figures to visualize the ground-motion records at each step throughout the data processing pipeline.
 These figures can be linked to specific data states and are only updated to the current data state when directed to.
 You are able to control most of the aesthetic properties of the figures on a figure-by-figure basis.

 Saving of figures as static files (e.g., .png) or as interactive files (.html) is allowed.
 Interactive files can be opened in a web browser and allow for zooming and panning.

+### DISCLAIMER

+The program/software is meant to only be used by qualified professionals who take full reponsibility for their work, understand how to use this software, and understand that there may be bugs/mistakes.
+All users take full responsibility for all of their work done with this software.
+By using this software you agree that you take full responsibility for your work and do not hold us liable or responsible for any mistakes we have made or any consequences which result from such mistakes.

 ### ACKNOWLEDGEMENTS